justinsta624/readme/README.md

 </div>

 ## Goal of the Project
-* Create the Human Resources module application helps to communicate changes to employment records in Human Resources Records Information System (HRRIS)
+* Create the robust Human Resources module application helps to communicate, manage, update, and change to employment records in Employee Management System

 ### In General
 * Essential role of projects in the journey to becoming a full-stack web developer.